New Student FAQ

 Does the college provide Wi-Fi access?

-ASC’s Wi-Fi service, Woof Woof Wi-Fi, is available in most campus buildings, except the residence halls.
+ASC’s Wi-Fi service, Woof Woof Wi-Fi, is available all over campus.
 Access to WoofWoof Wi-Fi is made by your daughter logging in with their ASC network ID and password.
 Your daughter should not bring a wireless router.

 What network services are available to my daughter in her residence hall room?